-6.42 The Troubled Families Programme aims to support families with deep rooted problems.
+The Troubled Families Programme aims to support families with deep rooted problems.
 It provides much-needed support to get people's lives back on track.
 The current Troubled Families Programme was rolled out in England in April 2015 and replaced the first programme which had been in place since 2012.
 The current programme was due to end in March 2020.
 On 5 January 2020, the Secretary of State for Housing, Communities and Local Government announced £165m of funding to enable the programme to continue in 2020/21.
-Funding is provided via devolved arrangements through the GMCA although specific District allocations have yet to be determined and it will be incorporated into the budget upon notification.
+Funding is provided via devolved arrangements through the GMCA.
+At its meeting of 14 February 2020 GMCA considered a report which set out District funding allocations for 2020/21.
+Oldham's Troubled Families funding allocation for 2020/21 has therefore been agreed at £0.906m.